Christian views on Hades: Eastern Orthodox

+The teaching of the Eastern Orthodox Church is that after the body decays, the soul – now considered a shade, is given a span of 40 Days after death to wander the earth, during which it is given the opportunity to overcome its attachments and enter Heaven as a saint, where one may intercede for others in various ways among the angels.
+However, if this does not occur, it journeys to the abode of the dead (Hades or Sheol), where it may experience Gehenna (Tartarus) if attached to harmful things, or Paradise (the Bosom) if attached to beneficial things, both being part of the Particular judgment, which is impermanent and serves as an intermediate state before the resurrection.

-The teaching of the Eastern Orthodox Church is that, "after the soul leaves the body, it journeys to the abode of the dead (Hades).
-There are exceptions, such as the Theotokos, who was borne by the angels directly into heaven.
-As for the rest, we must remain in this condition of waiting.
-Because some have a prevision of the glory to come and others foretaste their suffering, the state of waiting is called "Particular Judgment".
-When Christ returns, the soul rejoins its risen body to be judged by Him in the Last judgment.
-The 'good and faithful servant' will inherit eternal life, the unfaithful with the unbeliever will spend eternity in hell.
-Their sins and their unbelief will torture them as fire."
+While there are exceptions of both body and soul, such as the Theotokos, who resurrected in a glorified body and was borne directly into heaven, laypeople generally remain in this condition of waiting.
+The term "particular judgement" refers to some having a prevision of the glory to come, while others foretaste their suffering.
+When Christ returns, the soul rejoins its risen body to be judged by Jesus in the Last judgment.
+The 'good and faithful servant' will inherit eternal life, the unfaithful with the unbeliever will spend eternity in Hades without a body, their state during the presence of God on earth is described thus: "Their sins and their unbelief will torture them as fire."

 The Church of the East, Oriental Orthodoxy, the Eastern Orthodox Church and the Roman Catholic Church, hold that a final Universal Judgment will be pronounced on all human beings when soul and body are reunited in the resurrection of the dead.
 They also believe that the fate of those in the abode of the dead differs, even while awaiting resurrection: "The souls of the righteous are in light and rest, with a foretaste of eternal happiness; but the souls of the wicked are in a state the reverse of this."